MicrosoftDocs/winrt-api/windows.management.update/windowsupdateprogresschangedeventargs_actionprogress.md

 ## -description

+Gets the [WindowsUpdateActionProgress](./windowsupdateactionprogress.md) associated with the progress change event.

+## -property-value

 The [WindowsUpdateActionProgress](./windowsupdateactionprogress.md) associated with the progress change event.

-## -property-value

 ## -remarks

 ## -see-also

 ## -examples